Parent Pay Parent Pay Search this website Open Mobile menu

 Basketball

-• Understand how to post up and drive to the basket.
+• Demonstrate how to post up and drive to the basket.

-• Develop passing and moving using a three-man weave.
+• Demonstrate successful passing and moving using a three-man weave.

-• Understand and demonstrate a pick and roll and develop one other tactic in attack.
+• Demonstrate a pick and roll and develop one other tactic in attack.

 • Develop understanding of rules through full court games.